jmyers7/jmyers7.github.io/_posts/geom-primer/2023-01-17-geom-primer1.md

 [^foonote0]: A major upside to presenting the theory in an entirely mathematical, abstract framework is that you can easily apply what you've learned in other settings (e.g., physics).

-*And yes, the background color of this post is white, instead of black. :) This is because the figures that I've drawn look much better on a light background.*

 ## Table of contents

 1. <a href="#defn" style="font-family: 'Lora', serif; font-size: 1em;">Basic definitions</a>